coordinature/coordinature.github.io/development/solutions/earthly/mangrove/research.md

 ### 1. what are mangrove?
 What?
-A mangrove is a tree.
+A mangrove is a tree or shrub collection name.
 They often come together and form a mangrove forest.

 Where?
 They are found on coastlines in tropical and subtropical areas.
 They are mosly growing in a waterlogged invironment.

 role:
-- Nursery: It's often reverred to as the oceans nursery, because of its roots that provide a sheltered place for small fish and larvae to grow up.
+- Nursery: It's often reverred to as the oceans nursery, because of its roots that provide shelter, which provide the ideal breeding area for fish, shrimp, crabs and other shell animals.
 - Food: It is playing a important role for food for a whole ecosystem, including us humans.
 - Soil: It plays a great role against soil eruption.

+how many mangrove species are there?

 anatomy:
 Roots: